arlbibek/dVoting/README.md

 # Decentralized Voting (dVoting)

-A decentralized voting system based on Ethereum blockchain technology for corporate use.
+A decentralized voting system based on Ethereum blockchain technology (designed for corporate use).

 ## Requirements